rmnobarra/rmnobarra.github.io/_posts/2024-08-09-system-design.md

 The tactics for deployability aim to ensure that new software or hardware components are deployed within acceptable constraints of time, cost, and quality.
 Here are some tactics:

-Minimize Dependencies: Reducing dependencies between system components simplifies the deployment process and lowers the risk of compatibility issues.
+**Minimize Dependencies**: Reducing dependencies between system components simplifies the deployment process and lowers the risk of compatibility issues.

-Manage Components: Use a component management system to track different versions and dependencies of system components.
+**Manage Components**: Use a component management system to track different versions and dependencies of system components.

-Automate Deployment: Automate the deployment process to reduce time and effort and minimize the risk of human errors.
+**Automate Deployment**: Automate the deployment process to reduce time and effort and minimize the risk of human errors.

-Use Testing Environments: Deploy and test the software in test environments that mirror the production environment to identify and address issues before production deployment.
+**Use Testing Environments**: Deploy and test the software in test environments that mirror the production environment to identify and address issues before production deployment.

-Deploy in Phases: Break the deployment into smaller, manageable phases to reduce risk and allow for more frequent testing and validation.
+**Deploy in Phases**: Break the deployment into smaller, manageable phases to reduce risk and allow for more frequent testing and validation.

-Monitor Deployment: Monitor the deployment process and production environment to quickly detect and address issues.
+**Monitor Deployment**: Monitor the deployment process and production environment to quickly detect and address issues.

-Rollback: Implement a rollback mechanism to quickly revert to the previous version of the software in case of problems.
+**Rollback**: Implement a rollback mechanism to quickly revert to the previous version of the software in case of problems.

 ## Deployability Patterns

 Several architectural patterns can be used to enhance deployability:

-Containers: Enable the creation of self-contained software packages, including all necessary dependencies, which simplifies deployment across different environments.
+**Containers**: Enable the creation of self-contained software packages, including all necessary dependencies, which simplifies deployment across different environments.

+**Microservices**: Decomposes a system into independent and autonomous services that can be deployed and scaled independently, increasing flexibility and deployment speed.

-Blue/Green Deployment: Involves creating two identical instances of the production environment, one "blue" (currently running) and one "green" (new version).
+**Blue/Green Deployment**: Involves creating two identical instances of the production environment, one "blue" (currently running) and one "green" (new version).
 The new version is deployed in the "green" environment, tested, and then traffic is redirected to it.

-Microservices: Decomposes a system into independent and autonomous services that can be deployed and scaled independently, increasing flexibility and deployment speed.

-Canary Releases: The new version is gradually deployed to a small group of users before being released to everyone.
+**Canary Releases**: The new version is gradually deployed to a small group of users before being released to everyone.

-Rolling Updates: The update is performed gradually, replacing old instances with new ones one at a time.
+**Rolling Updates**: The update is performed gradually, replacing old instances with new ones one at a time.

 ## Practical Examples of Technologies, Tools, or Services for Deployability

 Various technologies, tools, and services can be used to implement deployability patterns and tactics.
 Here are some examples:

-Docker: An open-source platform for creating and managing software containers.
+**Docker**: An open-source platform for creating and managing software containers.

-Kubernetes: An open-source platform for automating the deployment, scaling, and management of containerized applications.
+**Kubernetes**: An open-source platform for automating the deployment, scaling, and management of containerized applications.

-Jenkins: An open-source continuous integration and continuous delivery (CI/CD) tool for automating the build, test, and deployment process of software.
+**Jenkins**: An open-source continuous integration and continuous delivery (CI/CD) tool for automating the build, test, and deployment process of software.

-Terraform: An Infrastructure as Code (IaC) tool that allows for the definition of infrastructure using configuration files.
+**Terraform**: An Infrastructure as Code (IaC) tool that allows for the definition of infrastructure using configuration files.

-Ansible: An automation tool that can be used to automate deployment, configuration, and management of systems.
+**Ansible**: An automation tool that can be used to automate deployment, configuration, and management of systems.

 ## Energy Efficiency in Software Architecture